ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 # D

+## Dashboard (Power BI Service)
+A dashboard in the Power BI service is a single-page overview composed of tiles from various reports or datasets.
+Dashboards are used to summarize and monitor key metrics, provide quick insights and can only be created in the Power BI service.

 ## Data pane
 The Data Pane in Power BI Desktop is the panel on the right side of the interface that displays all tables, columns, measures, and hierarchies from the data model.
 Users can drag and drop these fields into visualizations.
 The Data Pane offers quick access to all model objects.

 ## DAX query view
 The DAX Query View is a dedicated interface for writing and evaluating DAX queries.
 It’s used to test custom DAX expressions.